SSK-KGP/Customer-Churn-Prediction/README.md

 # Customer Churn Prediction
->- This project aims to minimise financial losses associated with customer search.
-Instead of plainly focusing on maximizing the accuracy of our model, we focus on other metrics such as precision and recall.
+>- This project utilizes an IBM Telco dataset to predict customer attrition.
+By optimizing for F1-score rather than simple accuracy, we developed a model that identifies 75% of churners while maintaining high operational efficiency.
 >- Our dataset consists of over 7000 rows and 33 columns of data.
 It is based in the U.S. state of California.
 >- Kaggle link: https://www.kaggle.com/datasets/yeanzc/telco-customer-churn-ibm-dataset